florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 However a more in-depth analysis of the plugin system regarding most of the criteria might be useful in the future.
 Overall, Wasm looks to perform quite well as a plugin system technology.
 Its component model enables quick development without time-consuming tasks like writing bindings by hand.
-Also it could allow for a simple integration of WASI to allow plugins to access underlying operating system features such as the file system or networking.
+Also it could allow for a simple integration of WASI in the future to allow plugins access to underlying operating system features such as the file system or networking.